amjadiqbal99/SaaSify/README.md

-# SaaS Starter Kit
+# SaaSify

-Welcome to the SaaS Starter Kit built with Next.js 14+, TypeScript, and a modern tech stack.
+Welcome to the SaaSify built with Next.js 14+, TypeScript, and a modern tech stack.
 This project provides a solid foundation for building scalable and maintainable SaaS applications.

 ## Features